CIocksmith/my-flask-app/README.md

 - **Flask Application**: A basic web service built with the Flask framework.
 - **CI/CD Pipeline**: Configured with GitHub Actions for continuous integration and deployment.
+- **Calculator**: A functional calculator application designed with HTML and CSS for a simple, user-friendly interface.
 - **Automated Testing**: Uses `pytest` to run tests and ensure code reliability.

 ## Thank You

 Thank you for checking out this project!
-Feel free to explore, contribute, or provide feedback.
+Feel free to explore, and provide feedback.
 Your support is greatly appreciated.